Life Lines

 3. Feel the breath on your face and ear.

-4. Watch the rise and fall of the chest as they breath.
+4. Watch the rise and fall of the chest as they breathe.

 Do this for a GOOD 10 Seconds